The BRIT Awards with Mastercard

-The BRITs 2018 have partnered with Mind to support and educate on the importance of mental wellbeing in schools.
-Mind will, as the official BRITs charity partner for 2018, receive £250,000 as a contribution towards their pilot Whole School Approach to mental health programme.
-This seeks to integrate mental health and wellbeing within the culture of secondary schools so that it can reach pupils, staff, parents, and the wider community.
+For their 2018 awards, the BRITs 2018 partnered with Mind to support and educate on the importance of mental wellbeing in schools.
+As the official BRITs charity partner for 2018, Mind received £250,000 to contribute towards their pilot Whole School Approach to mental health programme.
+The programme sought to integrate mental health and wellbeing within the culture of secondary schools to a reach of pupils, staff, parents, and the wider community.

-The partnership will also help to promote the importance of mental health and wellbeing across the music and performing arts sectors and encourage every part of the industry to prioritise tackling stigma by committing to Time to Change – a campaign run jointly by Mind and Rethink Mental Illness, closed on 31st March 2021.
+Furthermore, the partnership helped promote the importance of mental health and wellbeing across the music and performing arts sectors.
+It aimed to encourage every part of the industry to prioritise tackling stigma by committing to Time to Change.
+Time to Change, which Mind ran jointly with Rethink Mental Illness, closed on 31st March 2021.

 Jason Iley, Chairman BRIT Awards and Chairman and CEO, Sony Music UK & Ireland, said:

-“Mind do wonderful life-saving and life-enhancing work in the field of mental health, so I’m delighted that The BRITs can make a contribution to their vital campaign in schools.
-I am thrilled that this money has been invested into such worthy causes.”
+“Mind does wonderful life-saving and life-enhancing work in the field of mental health, so I’m delighted that The BRITs can contribute to their vital campaign in schools.
+I am thrilled that we have invested this money into such worthy causes.”

 Geoff Taylor, Chief Executive BPI & BRIT Awards, said: